jon-heard/obsidian-inline-scripts/README.md

 6. Once the import is finished, you should see a bunch of file names beneath the "Shortcut-files" setting.
 Close the settings panel.
     - You can hit the X button on the top right of the settings panel to close it.
     - You can click outside of the settings panel to close it.
 7. All the shortcuts defined in the shortcut-file library should now work.
-Try typing one of the shortcuts to confirm this, such as `;;state;`.
+Try typing one of the shortcuts to confirm this, such as `;;help mythic;`.

 ### Step-by-step: Adding a single shortcut-file to the vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)